 It is important, when conducting your literature review, to keep in mind that not all sources are made equally.
-A familiar division is between primary, secondary, and tertiary sources (see Wesleyan University Library’s description of sources).
+A familiar division is between primary, secondary, and tertiary sources (see Monmouth College description of sources).
 However, there is also the issue of source quality.
-UC Berkeley Library’s guide to a “Critical Evaluation of Resources” may be helpful here.
+Monmouth College’s evaluation criteria are a useful place to start.
+UC Berkeley Library’s guide to a “Critical Evaluation of Resources” also may be helpful here.
 They stress keeping in mind such factors as the suitability of a source (what was its intended audience?) and its authority (what are the credentials of the author? how does that author claim to know what they know?).
 It is especially important to keep such issues in mind when gathering information from the internet.
 Johns Hopkins University’s Guide to “Evaluating Information Found on the Internet” has this specific set of concerns in mind.
 One of the tricky issues that they flag is the question of using sources that appear at the top of search results.
 No one has a perfect answer for how to deal with the issue and every search engine is different.
 But it is important to keep this in mind.

 Abstract: Educator and naval postgraduate school professor Knopf presents a brief and wholly comprehensive summary of what is a literature review and how to write one.
 He also discusses some other interesting issue to consider, like contributions students can make to their fields of interest and the techniques of framing.

 - “Literature Review Handout,” prepared by The Writing Center, University of North Carolina in Chapel Hill.